gnu-mirror-unofficial/mediagoblin/mediagoblin/plugins/basic_auth/README.rst

 The basic_auth plugin is enabled by default in mediagoblin.ini.
 This plugin provides basic username and password authentication for GNU MediaGoblin.

-This plugin can be enabled alongside :ref:`openid-chapter` and :ref:`persona-chapter`.
+This plugin can be enabled alongside :ref:`openid-chapter`.

 Set up the basic_auth plugin
 ============================